ShubhankarLondhe/shubhankarlondhe.github.io/_pages/about.md

 Hello there!

-I am Shubhankar Londhe, a computational biology PhD student with [Prof. Julien Gagneur](https://www.cs.cit.tum.de/cmm/home/) at the Technical University of Munich (TUM) and Helmholtz Munich.
-Interested in and currently working on understanding the effect of [rare] variants in complex traits and diseases using large biomedical datasets.
+I am Shubhankar Londhe, a computational biology PhD student with [Prof. Julien Gagneur](https://www.professoren.tum.de/en/gagneur-julien) at the Technical University of Munich (TUM) and Helmholtz Munich.
+I’m curious about how rare genetic variants influence complex traits and diseases, and I explore these questions using large biomedical datasets like the UK Biobank and Solve-RD.

-Before that, I completed my Bachelor's and Master's in Science at the Indian Institute of Science Education and Research (IISER), Pune, in India.
+Previously, I completed my Bachelor's and Master's in Science at the Indian Institute of Science Education and Research (IISER), Pune, in India.